tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/JIRA/overview.md

 #### Version 9

-* Fixes APAR PI79900 Support added for Http Web Proxies.
+* Fixes APAR PI79900Support added for Http Web Proxies.
 * Added ability to create issues with Parent IDs and attach labels.
 * The Create Issues step now uses a text box, instead of a select box, to define Properties.
 All steps will need to be updated with the appropriate priority label.

 #### Version 8